 The Parish Council

 Parish Councils have a number of formal powers.
-Many provide allotments, look after playing fields, play areas and village greens, they maintain and guard things such as rights of way, bus shelters, public seats, small scale street lighting, and often provide village halls and meeting places.
+Many provide a cemetery, allotments, look after playing fields, play areas and village greens, they maintain and guard things such as rights of way, bus shelters, public seats, small scale street lighting, and often provide village halls and meeting places.
 The Parish council can do these things by actually providing them itself, or by helping someone else (such as a charity or volunteers) financially to do so.
 Parish councils have the power to improve the quality of community life by spending sums of money on things which, in their opinion, are in the interests of the parish or its inhabitants.

 Councils are also the focal point for local consultation on matters such as planning applications and Borough Council strategic planning.
 The parish councillors know the village and can represent its views to other authorities such as District and County Councils.
 They are entitled to be consulted on planning applications and are often consulted on things like schools and roads.
-They put the parish’s case at public enquiries.

 How much do they cost?